{"In mathematics you don't understand

 John von Neumann.}

 Did you, like me, have to learn linear regression the hard way during your education, by means of tedious calculus?
 This might explain why many persons tend to a just-compute-it attitude using R or any other statistical package.
 However, you may have encountered the linear algebra approach to linear regression, which in my humble opinion is more intuitive.
 There are formal posts on this on the web; this post is my two cents.
+Math gurus may rightfully point out that different approaches yielding a same result can still be conceptually different.
+But as much as I love an esoteric discussion, I am a pragmatic kind of guy.

-Suppose we have regressor matrix X. In ANOVA, this could be your design matrix.
+Suppose we have regressor matrix X. Think of X of storing observations per sample in the columns, while we use one row per sample.
+In ANOVA, this could be your design matrix.
 We would also have a set of response values organized as vector y.
-We want to compute a linear model y = X β + ε.
+The idea is that once we know the observations of a future sample, we predict the response value of this sample.

 A common way out is this - a matrix multiplied by its flipped-over-the-diagonal transposed form is square, symmetric and invertible.
 So we multiply both sides of the equation with the transpose of X, and solve XT X β = XT y to find β = (XT X)-1 XT y and ε = y - X β.
+You will recognize this result since all derivations in literature, however intricate, end up here.
+But this still is not intuitive - why is this a least-square fit?

 In order to see that the Moore-Penrose inverse gives a least-square fit, we will slightly change our perspective.
 To keep the argument more easy to envisage, we consider the special case where y is a single-column vector with N elements and X is a square N×N matrix.
+This simplified argument can be generalised.

 Imagine y not as a vector, an array of numbers, but as a single point in N-dimensional space.
 Can you see y floating just above R?
 The closest point y' on R is the orthogonal projection of y on R; if you would shine a light perpendicularly on R then y' is the shadow of y.